-A student may add courses to his schedule for a period of three school days after form registration.
-The add card is available from the Registrar's office and must be signed by student's faculty adviser and instructors involved before being returned to the Registration office by the faculty adviser.
-No credit will be awarded in any course for which the student not properly registered.
+A student may add courses to his schedule for a period of three school days after formal registration.
+The add card is available from the Registrar's office and must be signed by the student's faculty adviser and instructors involved before being returned to the Registrar's office by the faculty adviser.
+No credit will be awarded in any course for which the student is not properly registered.